jeremyseow/AWS/Learning Path/AWS/Architecture/VPC/Flow Logs.md

 # Flow Logs
 - Capture information about IP traffic going to and from network interfaces in your VPC, which can be published to CloudWatch logs or S3

+- Have metadata about each traffic flow within your VPC and show whether the connection was accepted or rejected

 - Helps you with a number of tasks
 	- Diagnose overly restrictive security group rules
 	- Monitor the traffic that is reaching your instance